 P.S.
 Like the t-shirt?
 Me, too.
 You can get it here.
 It's for a great cause.

 There are also scholarships available to anyone experiencing financial hardship.
 I will always strive to keep the costs of my courses accessible because I personally know that $14.00 is not a trivial amount.
-Research shows that dehydration-related illnesses are most prevelant in low-income communities and households, and getting this information to those who can't afford it is a huge part of my mission.
-If you cannot afford the cost of the course, please contact me via the Contact Page.
+Research shows that dehydration-related illnesses are most prevalant in low-income communities and households, which have been unfairly targeted by unhealthy food marketing and are more likely to lack access to safe water.
+Getting this information to those who most need it is a huge part of my mission.

 My Personal Pledge in a monthly donation that I started in 2018, that I make directly from my personal income to an organization, person, or family in need.
 I've been able to increase the amount each month, and will continue to do so as my business grows.
 I have a network of activists and clergy that connect me with those I can help.